CyCat-project/cycat-project-website/contact.md

 CyCAT is a virtual [team](/team/).
 You can contact us if you want to help us, contribute or share ideas.

-CyCAT is backed and sponsored by the [Computer Incident Response Center Luxembourg (CIRCL)](https://www.circl.lu/).
+CyCAT is operated by the [Computer Incident Response Center Luxembourg (CIRCL)](https://www.circl.lu/).

 ![CIRCL logo](https://www.circl.lu/assets/images/circl-logo.png)